arainho/arainho.github.io/_posts/2016-01-29-enable-securepages-on-drupal.md

 categories: drupal drush securepages_enabled
 ---

-If you need to enable or disable securepages in Drupal, i found some info at [drupal] and [stackoverflow].
+If you need to enable or disable [securepages] in Drupal you can follow these steps, i found some info at [stackoverflow].

     Go to your vhost folder
     ~$ cd /var/www/example.com